Tamichan/CarbCounts/README.md

 ## Guess the number carbohydrates.

 > For many diabetics carb counting is a way of life.
-Sometimes you won't have your trusty carb counting book or app and you will need the ability to accurately "guestimate" the number are carbs consumed is vital to calculating how much insulin should be taken.
+Sometimes you won't have your trusty carb counting book or app and you will need the ability to accurately "guestimate" the number are carbs consumed.
+Carb counting is a major variable in calculating how much insulin should be taken.

 ## How will users interact with your web site?
 * Pick a food category